open-contracts/docs/docs/source/tutorial.rst

 `Remix IDE <https://remix.ethereum.org/>`_ in your browser, and add the file `contract.sol` under the `contracts/artifacts/` directory.

-This contract will be importing the `OpenContractRopsten.sol` contract defined below:
+Like all other contracts, we will be importing the `OpenContractRopsten.sol` contract as covered in :any:`structure#writing-and-deploying-smart-contracts-with-oracle-logic`.

 .. code-block:: solidity